 At Minimum, Allow 18"

-How much deck space do I need around my pool18" (1.5 feet) isn't very much decking, but it's just enough for you to have minimum concrete to encircle the pool for a firm foundation to stand on.
+18" (1.5 feet) isn't very much decking, but it's just enough for you to have minimum concrete to encircle the pool for a firm foundation to stand on.
 This can be especially important to remember when you are looking at how you plan to maintain the pool.
 You'll likely need to be able to vacuum/brush all your sides, and without at least an 18" perimeter this can become difficult.

 A Diving Board requires a minimum of 8 feet

 A diving board is attached directly to your pool decking and takes up a decent amount of space on the deck.
-It also has specific installation requirements that demand a minimum of 8 feet of decking in order to install to code. diving board space If you have hopes to one day add a diving board to your pool, be sure to include a minimum of 8 feet of decking at the end where the diving board will be placed in the future.
+It also has specific installation requirements that demand a minimum of 8 feet of decking in order to install to code.
+If you have hopes to one day add a diving board to your pool, be sure to include a minimum of 8 feet of decking at the end where the diving board will be placed in the future.

 *Important Note: For a diving board to be properly installed, the anchors must be put in place when the original decking is put in.
 This is not something that can be added later without tearing out the existing concrete and replacing it.